Oscar-Carranza/Programming-Stadisticswith-R_part2/README.md

 # Programming-Stadistics-with-R_part2
-Here I have somr of the code I used for my Stadistics project
+Here I have some code about how to use ggplot2